OpenDGPS/simulacore/README.md

 ### Reading the binary from executable and transfer it to the GPU memory

 In simulacore.cu the executable file "simple" is opened and copyed to the memory.
-To show the content of the instructions and data memory, a hexdump will be printed (starting from line 28 of the C code).
+Then it is replicated 384 times (to allow each core accessing its own memory without concurrent memory access).
+To show the content of the instructions and data memory, a hexdump will be printed (starting from line 42 of the C code).

-From line 35 on the CUDA part is configured.
+From line 50 on the CUDA part is configured.
 The minimal number of threads are initialized (384 for the "GeForce GT 650M" on a "MacBook Pro (Retina, Mid 2012)".
 After this a memory section from the GPU device memory is allocated.
 Via cudaMemcpy the executable binary is transfered to this device memory.

 ### Run the i86 opcode interpreter kernel on the GPU